-- “May Claimants Arrest the Guarantor’s Vessels for Claims Arising from a Performance Guarantee under a Charterparty?”, co-author with Yang Anshan, published at page 103 of Annual of China Maritime Law, Vol. 21, No 3, 2010.
+- “May Claimants Arrest the Guarantor’s Vessels for Claims Arising from a Performance Guarantee under a Charterparty?”, co-author with Yang Anshan, published on page 103 of Annual of China Maritime Law, Vol. 21, No 3, 2010.

-- “The Discretionary Power of the English Court in Recognizing and Enforcing Foreign Arbitral Awards”, co-author with Yang Anshan, published at page 114 of Annual of China Maritime Law, Vol. 21, No. 2, 2010.
+- “The Discretionary Power of the English Court in Recognizing and Enforcing Foreign Arbitral Awards”, co-author with Yang Anshan, published on page 114 of Annual of China Maritime Law, Vol. 21, No. 2, 2010.

-- “Supreme People’s Court of China Has Denied the Effectiveness of an Arbitration Clause in a Bill of Lading”, co-author with Yang Anshan, published at page 10:404 of 2010 Annual Review of International Banking Law & Practice.
+- “Supreme People’s Court of China Has Denied the Effectiveness of an Arbitration Clause in a Bill of Lading”, co-author with Yang Anshan, published on page 10:404 of 2010 Annual Review of International Banking Law & Practice.